 Live the life of luxury when you check-in at The Willcox.
 The legendary hotel has hosted numerous diplomats, celebrities and presidents.
 It was voted one of the best hotels in the world, with fireplaces in each suite and custom turn-down service.
 Guests can dine at The Willcox Restaurant, rejuvenate at the spa or relax poolside.
 Pets are not only welcomed, but receive some pampering of their own too.

-What To Do In Thoroughbred Country
+Things To Do In Aiken SC & All Of Thoroughbred Country

 Take a Guided Tour